The majority of mankind will be saved – will you be among them?

 - Jesus will have the majority at last: “And He is the head of the body, the church: Who is the beginning, the firstborn from the dead; that in all things He might have the preeminence” Col 1:18.
 Jesus will not be beaten by the devil and his hordes.
 Jesus is a winner, not a loser.
 “None of them is lost, but the son of perdition; that the scripture might be fulfilled” Jn 17:12.

-The ungodly will find themselves belonging to a minority of losers, on the wrong side of history, to their everlasting shame and dismay, while the godly will inherit the kingdom prepared for them from the foundation of the world Mat 25:34.
+The ungodly will find themselves belonging to a minority of losers, on the wrong side of history, and on the wrong side of eternity, to their everlasting shame and dismay, while the godly will inherit the kingdom prepared for them from the foundation of the world Mat 25:34.

 The ungodly are hazarding this gift of eternal life through their supercilious unbelief.
 Jesus challenges them: “If I say the truth, why do you not believe Me?”
 Jn 8:46.
-Jesus invites them to examine themselves and to look at themselves in the mirror.
+In other words, Jesus invites them to examine themselves and to look at themselves in the mirror.